Cellador

 Cellador is an American power metal band based in Denver, Colorado.
-Originally from Omaha, Nebraska, the band was founded in 2003 by Chris Petersen, the band's primary songwriter, as a direct contrast to the overcrowded metalcore and death metal scenes of the American Midwest.
+Originally from Omaha, Nebraska, the band was founded in 2002 by Josh Krohn, and Chris Petersen, the band's primary songwriter, as a direct contrast to the overcrowded metalcore and death metal scenes of the American Midwest.
+Andy Warren joined in as their lead singer then Albert Kurniawan joined on drums soon after.
 The band has had multiple lineup changes since its inception, but is now rounded out by founder Chris Petersen, drummer Nick McCallister, keyboardist Diego Valadez, and guitarist Eric Meyers.
 In 2005 the band signed to Metal Blade Records after playing a show with The Black Dahlia Murder.